Tiny-house movement: Superlative tiny houses

 There are various informal records for tiny houses, and articles discussing the tiniest tiny houses are popular.
 One of the tiniest recognized tiny houses, was created by Boston artist Jeff Smith, who built a house with just 25 ft^{2} for a mockumentary in 2016.
 Despite the size, the mobile dwelling had many functional if limited features, including bed, bathing, stove, windows, waste management, and was listed on AirBnB (a room rental company) in the late 2010s.
 In 2024, a YouTuber built a 24 ft^{2} (2.2 m^{2)} house in an attempt to build the smallest house, the final design had slightly less area at 22.7 square feet (2.1 square meters); they hoped to get Guinness book of records category but there was no such category.
-That same year, Levi Kelly a YouTuber and TVer, built a "tiniest tiny home", a portable home with 19.4 ft^{2}.
+That same year, Levi Kelly, a YouTuber built a "tiniest tiny home", a portable home with 19.4 ft^{2}.
 It included a sink, a/c, seating area, bed, and outdoor toilet and shower.
 A mobile composting toilet could be used outside or taken in for privacy.
 As with previous examples, it was built for the express purpose of breaking a record, though they did intend to use it as camper (caravan).

 The smallest recognized standard tiny small house size is about 160 ft^{2}, or 8x20, which, though on the smaller side of a small house might include a tiny kitchen area, bathroom, and sleeping area combined in one space with minimal features.
 One of the problems with houses this size is having running water and electricity, though they can be more mobile than larger sizes.